earthbucks/earthbucks/docs/prompt.md

 - CHECKMULTISIG opcode, meaning you can now verify multiple signatures against multiple public keys, necessary for spending coin from a multisig address.
-  This works very similar to Bitcoin, including the requirement of matching the number of signatures to the number of public keys.
+  This works very similar to Bitcoin, including the requirement of matching the order of signatures to the order of public keys.
 However, I have fixed the famous bug where it pops an extra item off the stack.